 - tea and herbal tisanes

-- Plantation Mint tea – black tea with mint – is especially good with honey, and soothing whether taken hot or cold
+- Bigelow Perfectly Mint tea – black tea with mint – is especially good with honey, and soothing whether taken hot or cold

 - oolong tea

-- you can mix fruit juice with unflavored gelatin for interesting flavors too
+- You can also mix fruit juice with unflavored gelatin for interesting flavors

-- make your own: fruit juice in ice cube trays
+- popsicles, including make your own (fruit juice in ice cube trays)

 Soothing and Slippery